wfordh/ottobasket_values/README.md

 - github actions to run it at 7 am, 11 am, 3 pm PST?
 - fix `nan` names and Enes Kanter / Freedom duplicates
 - add wampum.codes file?
+- traded players showing up 4x, presumably an issue with a join.
+Looks like can just drop duplicates